Brooklyn

 Studio Coordinator

+At age 14, Charlotte began teaching herself to play electric bass and was playing in a punk band by the age of 16.
+Along with performing original songs with her band, Charlotte has also performed with the LaGuardia New Music Ensemble and at venues like Rockwood Music Hall, the Bitter End, and Webster Hall.
 Charlotte graduated with honors from LaGuardia High School, having majored in both Vocal and Instrumental Music.
-There she was able to further advance her knowledge of sheet music, sight-reading and music theory, as well as train in Opera, Band, Theatre, Orchestra, and Songwriting.
-After there, expanding her musical literacy, songwriting and performance skills across many genres, instruments and styles of training, Charlotte continued to sing and play bass in other rock and metal bands.
-She went on to work in music, television and film production for many years, having worked at venues like the Apollo, Crown Hill Theatre, and Carnegie Hall, as well as having worked on major projects under MTV and A24 Studios.
+There she advanced her knowledge of music theory, writing and sight-reading sheet music, and training in Opera, Band, Theatre, Orchestra, and Songwriting.
+From there, expanding her musical literacy, songwriting, and performance skills across various genres, Charlotte continued to sing and play bass with other NYHC rock and metal bands.
+She went on to work in music, television, and film production for many years at venues like the Apollo, Carnegie Hall, and Crown Hill Theatre, and on major MTV and A24 Studios projects.

-As a dedicated and lifelong songwriter and performer, Charlotte strives to inspire growing musicians and to remain always surrounded by music.
+Nowadays, outside of her administrative work at School of Rock Brooklyn, Charlotte is an active member of the NYHC and Brooklyn metal scene.
+As a dedicated and lifelong songwriter and performer, Charlotte strives to inspire growing musicians and continue playing and being surrounded by music.

 Drum Teacher Cody Rahn